stakater/tronador-docs/content/tronador_config.md

   password: <BASE64>
 ```

-##### HTTPS Certificate Authority
+##### https Certificate Authority

-To provide a Certificate Authority to trust while connecting with a Git repository over HTTPS, the referenced Secret can contain a .data.caFile value.
+To provide a Certificate Authority to trust while connecting with a Git repository over https, the referenced Secret can contain a .data.caFile value.

 ```yaml
 apiVersion: v1